volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 title: Getting started with JavaScript
 tag:
   - JavaScript
+metaDescription: Javascript is a dynamically-typed, interpreted programming language that was originally developed to add dynamic and interactive elements to web pages.
+It runs both, on the client and server-side.
 teaser: Javascript is a dynamically-typed, interpreted programming language that was originally developed to add dynamic and interactive elements to web pages.
   It runs both, on the client and server-side...